numpy/numpy/doc/source/user/absolute_beginners.rst

 You can read more about `savetxt <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savetxt.html>`_ here, and `loadtxt <https://docs.scipy.org/doc/numpy/reference/generated/numpy.loadtxt.html>`_ here.

 Learn more about `input and output routines here <https://docs.scipy.org/doc/numpy/reference/routines.io.html>`_.

-**Be aware that loading files that contain object arrays with np.load() uses the pickle module which is not secure against erroneous or maliciously constructed data.
-Consider passing allow_pickle=False to load data that is known not to contain object arrays for the safer handling of untrusted sources.**

 Importing and exporting a CSV